 A. No drinks should be offered to clients/customers when in the salon.
-Clients/customers may bring their own drinks with them if needed and may temporarily remove a face covering to drink from their own bottle, maintaining a 2 metre distance from others where possible.
+Clients/customers may bring their own drinks with them if needed and may temporarily remove a face covering to drink from their own container, maintaining a 2 distance from others where possible.

 Q: Can I still use the waiting room as normal for clients/customers that turn up early?

 A: It is not recommended that the waiting room be used unless it is possible for clients/customers to maintain the required distance.
 It is strongly recommended that clients/customers be encouraged to arrive at the time of their appointment and no earlier.
 Where an early arrival occurs, clients/customers should be asked to wait in their car or outside if it is not possible for them to maintain the required distance within the premises.

 Where a waiting room is used procedures will require to be in place for the regular cleaning of hand contact surfaces such as arms of chairs, tables etc.

 For close contact services operating in Level 3, additional protective measures to further inhibit the virus and enhance the safety of practitioners and customers/clients should be considered.
 Types of additional protective measures can include eliminating the waiting area outright.